Gees-cloud/amazon-s3-static-website/README.md

   ]
 }

- * Access Your Site
+4. Access Your Site

-   * Visit the bucket’s website endpoint URL
+Visit the bucket’s website endpoint URL

-   * You should see: "Hello from Ejike on AWS"
+You should see: "Hello from Ejike on AWS"

+---

 ✅ Comprehensive Checklist

- * [x] Created unique S3 bucket
+[x] Created unique S3 bucket

- * [x] Uploaded index.html
+[x] Uploaded index.html

- * [x] Enabled static website hosting
+[x] Enabled static website hosting

- * [x] Applied public-read bucket policy
+[x] Applied public-read bucket policy

- * [x] Verified website via browser
+[x] Verified website via browser

+---

 💬 Where to Get Help

 If you're stuck:

- * Use the AWS Documentation on S3 Hosting
+Use the AWS Documentation on S3 Hosting

- * Open an Issue in this repo
+Open an Issue in this repo

- * Tag me on LinkedIn
+Tag me on LinkedIn: https://www.linkedin.com/in/ejike-gloria-045081234

+---

 👩‍💻 Maintainer

 Made with grit by:

-Gloria Ejike
+Ejike Gloria
 AWS Certified Solutions Architect – Associate
 Cloud & Backend Dev Intern @ CodeAlpha
 📍 Nigeria 🇳🇬
-🔗 GitHub Profile
-🔗 LinkedIn Profile
+GitHub • LinkedIn